opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

 Parameter | Type | Description
 :--- | :--- | :---
-analyze_wildcard | boolean | Specify whether wildcard and prefix queries should be analyzed (default: false) default_operator | enum | The default operator for query string query (AND or OR) df | string | The field to use as default where no field prefix is given in the query string
+analyzer | string | The analyzer to use for the query string analyze_wildcard | boolean | Specify whether wildcard and prefix queries should be analyzed (default: false) default_operator | enum | The default operator for query string query (AND or OR) df | string | The field to use as default where no field prefix is given in the query string